ClimateCompatibleGrowth/osemosys_kenya/README.md

 <br/><br/>

 ### Acknowledgements
 This material has been produced with support from the Climate Compatible Growth (CCG) programme.
-CCG is funded by UK aid from the UK government.
-Views expressed herein do not necessarily reflect the UK government's official policies
+CCG is funded by UK AID from the UK Government.
+Views expressed herein do not necessarily reflect the UK government's official policies.

+### Licenses
+The model files located at ```psm/model_psm.txt``` and ```wesm/model_wesm.txt``` are released under the [Apache 2.0](https://github.com/ClimateCompatibleGrowth/osemosys_kenya?tab=Apache-2.0-1-ov-file#readme) license, and the copyright holders are listed in the author's list.
+Both models have been developed starting from the original [OSeMOSYS modelling framework](https://github.com/OSeMOSYS/OSeMOSYS_GNU_MathProg?tab=readme-ov-file)<sup>1</sup>.

+The data files located at ```psm/data_psm.txt``` and ```wesm/data_wesm.txt``` are released under the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/?ref=chooser-v1) license, and the copyright holders are listed in the author's list.

+### References
+[1] Howells, Mark, et al. "OSeMOSYS: the open source energy modeling system: an introduction to its ethos, structure and development."
+Energy Policy 39.10 (2011): 5850-5870. https://doi.org/10.1016/j.enpol.2011.06.033